zazuko/trifid/packages/core/README.md

 Once Docker is installed clone the Github repository and run

     docker build -t trifid .

 This creates an image named `trifid` that you can execute with

     docker run -p 8080:8080 trifid

 Once it is started you can access for example http://localhost:8080/data/person/sheldon-cooper.
+An example on using Docker can be found at [lod.opentransportdata.swiss](https://github.com/zazuko/lod.opentransportdata.swiss)).

 ### Reverse Proxy